Antigravity Track

 Answer clarifications promptly

 If an agent surfaces a question in the Manager Surface, answer it quickly.
 A blocked agent is a wasted thread.
 Keep an eye on the agent list — WAITING status means it needs you.
+Consider keeping the Manager Surface open in a split view.

 4